mspncp/gosu-wiki/To Do.md

 # To Do list

 This list of tasks is exported automatically from my OmniFocus projects.
-(Last update: 2011-12-17)
+(Last update: 2011-12-21)

 ## Gosu 0.8.x
-  * Fix base transform being reset
-  * Release bugfix version
+  * Also install chingu's dependencies in .app
   * Understand and merge tuiq's commit
+  * Fix Spooner's SDL\_TTF bug on Linux
   * Test if Carmack's allocation algorithm can handle deallocation well enough
   * Try to fix loadTiles alpha problem by another applyColorKey(0x00\_00\_00\_00)?
   * Come up with a nice memory union of DrawOp and ArrayVertex